 Our IT system checks whether the appropriate road user charge is applicable and has been paid for that particular vehicle, or if it is eligible for a discount or exemption.

 Once we have verified that no charge is applicable or the appropriate charge has been paid or a discount/exemption applies, the images are deleted.

 If the charge remains unpaid, TfL will retain the VRM for enforcement purposes.
-We also retain photographic images from one location where the vehicle was seen, to prove entry into the relevant charging area.
+We also retain photographic images from one location where the vehicle was seen, to prove entry into the relevant charging area and record the date and time your vehicle was seen.
 In the case of vehicles registered to an autopay service, VRMs and images are retained for the purposes of statement generation and account settlement.